anubhavde/symmetrical-goggles/docs/DATASET.md

 aws s3 sync s3://airborne-obj-detection-challenge-training/part1 part3/ --no-sign-request
 ```

+## Additional details about the dataset

+Please note that the entire training contains ~ 12TB.
+To experiment with less flights / images, please review `valid_encounters_maxRange700_maxGap3_minEncLen30.json` (provided in each training folder), which contains information about encounters (defined in the Benchmarks section).
+For each encounter, we provide the corresponding sequence (sub-folder) name, relevant image names and additional information on distance statistics of aircraft in the encounter, if the encounter is below or above horizon and its length in frames.
+The provided baseline used only the images (frames) that correspond to the encounters, those are a good start for participant’s first training.

 -----

 👋 In case you have any doubts or need help, you can reach out to us via Challenge [Discussions](https://www.aicrowd.com/challenges/airborne-object-tracking-challenge/discussion) or [Discord](https://discord.gg/BT9uegr).